 I finally found the exception.
-My next purchase was a Happy Planner for my daily use.
+My next purchase was a regular planner for my daily use.
 There are a few planner ideas or hacks that can make your Happy Planner work even better for you too!

 Get the Most Out of Your Happy Planner

-Let’s go over a few of the basics of your Happy Planner before we move on to the ideas that will help you make the most of it.
+Let’s go over a few of the basics of your custom disc planner before we move on to the ideas that will help you make the most of it.
 You can buy planners in different sizes.

 - The classic Happy Planner covers are 7.75” x 9.75” and the pages are 7” x 9.25”